 NATIONAL EMPANADA DAY

 Empanadas are made by folding the dough or bread around a seasoned stuffing.
-The filling usually is made from meat, cheese, vegetables or fruits but may be made with other ingredients.
+The stuffed dough is then baked or fried.
+Very much like hand pies, these delicious pastries offer a variety of choices.
+You can make your empanadas with meat, cheese, vegetables or fruit fillings.
+However, they may be made with other ingredients, too.

 A cookbook published in 1520 in Catalan, the Libre del Coch by Ruperto de Nola, mentions empanadas filled with seafood.